tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>This amendment simply fills dwc:countryCode from a lookup of dwc:decimalLatitude and dwc:decimalLongitude. dwc:coordinateUncertaintyInMeters and dwc:coordinatePrecision (if present) imply a buffer around the provided coordinates.
+			<td>This amendment simply fills dwc:countryCode from a lookup of dwc:decimalLatitude and dwc:decimalLongitude.
+If the coordinate falls in the high seas outside any national jurisdiction dwc:countryCode="XZ" should be asserted.
+Values in dwc:coordinateUncertaintyInMeters and dwc:coordinatePrecision (if present) imply a buffer around the provided coordinates.
 Likewise, country polygons cannot be 100% accurate at all scales (Dooley 2005), so a spatial buffer of the country boundaries is also justified.
 Taking spatial buffers into account does, however, greatly complicate the logic and the implementation of this and related Tests.
 In this Test, a detection of multiple country codes by sampling within the buffer, while possible, is not considered.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>[dwc:decimalLatitude="-25.23", dwc:decimalLongitude="135.43", dwc:countryCode="": Response.status=FILLED_IN, Response.result=dwc:countryCode="AU", Response.comment="dwc:decimalLatitude and dwc:decimalLongitude contain interpretable values"],[dwc:decimalLatitude="-38.280937", dwc:decimalLongitude="72.047790", dwc:countryCode="": Response.status=NOT_AMENDED, Response.result="", Response.comment="Coordinates do not fall in the boundary of any country"]</td>
+			<td>[dwc:decimalLatitude="-25.23", dwc:decimalLongitude="135.43", dwc:countryCode="": Response.status=FILLED_IN, Response.result=dwc:countryCode="AU", Response.comment="dwc:decimalLatitude and dwc:decimalLongitude contain interpretable values"],[dwc:decimalLatitude="-38.280937", dwc:decimalLongitude="72.047790", dwc:countryCode="": Response.status=FILLED_IN, Response.result=dwc:countryCode="XZ", Response.comment="Coordinates do not fall in the boundary of any national jurisdiction, using XZ for high seas"]</td>
 		</tr>
 		<tr>
 			<td>Type</td>